Immigration Compliance

 -

-Employees choose the documents: Employers cannot specify which documents an employee provides; they can only present one from List A or a combination of one from List B and one from List C.
+Employees choose the documents: Employers cannot specify which documents an employee provides; they can only present one document from List A or a combination of one from List B and one from List C.

 -